hmltnbrn/brian-hamilton/README.md

 4. The heroku-ssl-redirect module is included, but will only do anything with proper SSL certificates in use on Heroku.

+5. Flow testing has already been done on the React component files.
+To learn more on how to do this on your own, refer to the [Flow documentation](https://flow.org/en/docs/).

+6. While in development, both the back-end and front-end servers will automatically restart after a file is saved while editing.

-5. This site has been optimized for Chrome, Firefox, Safari, Edge, and mobile Android and iOS devices.
+7. This site has been optimized for Chrome, Firefox, Safari, Edge, and mobile Android and iOS devices.
 It will not work properly on Internet Explorer.

 ---